jpfutalef/DynamicStochasticElectricVRP/README.md

 - 2: online stage.
 It is open-loop by default.
 You can pass the ``--optimize`` optional argument to activate the closed-loop strategy.
 - 3: full day (pre-operation + online).

-``OPT_METHOD`` sets the E-VRP variant the optimizer solves during the pre-operation and online stages (Notice: this argument is not considered when simulating the open loop online stage).
-Choose one of the following
-integers:

-- 1: deterministic
-- 2: deterministic + waiting times
-- 3: linear stochastic

 ``TARGET_FOLDER`` specifies the target folder.
 For pre-operation stage and full-day simulation, the target folder must contain a set of instances